vnegrisolo/cch/README.md

 **cch** will list all files that has been changed so far and run what you need with them (tests, code lints, etc).

+In order words, it will use `git` to see the changes and then run a command like `rspec` with this files.

 ## gem status

 [![Build Status](https://travis-ci.org/vnegrisolo/cch.svg)](https://travis-ci.org/vnegrisolo/cch)